Post-grunge: 1993–1997: First wave and rise in popularity

-1997–2009: Second wave and peak popularity
+1997–2010: Second wave and peak popularity

-With the first wave of post-grunge bands losing popularity, post-grunge morphed in the late 1990s and early 2000s, gaining further popularity with bands such as Creed, Three Days Grace, 3 Doors Down, Puddle of Mudd, Staind, Audioslave, Incubus, Hoobastank, Fuel, and Nickelback, abandoning some of the angst and anger of the original movement for more conventional anthems, narratives and romantic songs.
-They were followed in this vein by newer acts such as Shinedown and Seether.
-Creed's albums My Own Prison, released in 1997, and Weathered, released in 2001, were both certified 6× platinum by the RIAA.
+The 1997 breakup of Soundgarden was seen by some as the end of the original grunge movement.
+Post-grunge then morphed in the late 1990s and 2000s, gaining further popularity with newer acts such as Creed, Matchbox Twenty, Days of the New, Fuel, Oleander, Godsmack, 3 Doors Down, Puddle of Mudd, Staind, Nickelback, Seether, Three Days Grace, Switchfoot, 12 Stones, Breaking Benjamin, Shinedown, Stone Sour, Hinder, Daughtry, and Skillet.
+This wave retained some of the angst and anger of the earlier artists but also had more conventional anthems, narratives, and romantic songs.
+Creed's albums My Own Prison (1997) and Weathered (2001) were both certified 6× platinum by the RIAA.
 Weathered sold at least 6,400,000 copies in the United States.
 Creed's album Human Clay, released in 1999, was certified diamond by the RIAA and sold at least 11,690,000 copies in the United States.
 Human Clay's song "With Arms Wide Open" peaked at number 1 on the Billboard Hot 100.
+Matchbox Twenty's 1996 debut album, Yourself or Someone Like You, was a success in 1997 and 1998 on the strength of radio singles "Push" and "3AM"; it was certified 12× platinum by the RIAA.
+The Foo Fighters' second album The Colour and the Shape, which is considered a post-grunge album, became a hit and was certified Platinum by the RIAA having sold at least two million copies in the United States.

 Nickelback broke into the mainstream in the early 2000s; their song "How You Remind Me" peaked at number 1 on the Billboard Hot 100.
 The Nickelback album that featured the song, Silver Side Up, was certified 6× platinum by the RIAA and sold at least 5,528,000 copies in the United States.
 Nickelback's next album, The Long Road, was certified 3× platinum by the RIAA and sold at least 3,591,000 copies in the United States.
 The album's song "Someday" peaked at number 7 on the Billboard Hot 100 and number 1 on both the Canadian Singles Chart and the Adult Top 40 chart.
 Nickelback's album All the Right Reasons was certified 6× platinum by the RIAA fourteen months after being released.
 Four years after being released, the album was certified 8× platinum by the RIAA.
 In March 2017, All the Right Reasons was certified diamond by the RIAA.
-Staind's album Break the Cycle peaked at number 1 on the Billboard 200 and sold at least 716,000 copies in its release week, and, According to Nielsen SoundScan, sold at least 4,240,000 copies in 2001.
+Staind's album Break the Cycle peaked at number 1 on the Billboard 200 and sold at least 716,000 copies in its release week, and, according to Nielsen SoundScan, sold at least 4,240,000 copies in 2001.
 Break the Cycle's song "It's Been Awhile" peaked at number 5 on the Billboard Hot 100.